What Is LASIK?

 More LASIK physicians in the U.S., and those at The LASIK Vision Institute, choose the VISX laser technology to perform LASIK vision correction than all other lasers combined.
 LVI provides its patients the latest FDA clinically approved laser and diagnostic technology in the industry.

-If you would like more information on LASIK eye surgery, or if you are wondering whether LASIK is right for you, you could take advantage of a no-obligation Free LASIK Evaluation where you can have your vision assessed to find out whether you are a candidate for LASIK and receive more information on LASIK eye surgery.
+If you would like more information on LASIK eye surgery, or if you are wondering whether LASIK is right for you, you could take advantage of a no-obligation Free LASIK Consultation where you can have your vision assessed to find out whether you are a candidate for LASIK and receive more information on LASIK eye surgery.